sk1project/wixpy/docs/writing-json.md

 Application name.
 String value.

 ## "UpgradeCode" field
-Unique application GUID used to identify itself.
+Unique GUID used your application to identify itself.
 Should be the same for all application versions.
 String value.
 For example, "3AC4B4FF-19C5-4B8F-83AD-BAC3238BF690".

 ## "Version" field